slime/slime/README.md

 ---------------
 This is experiment with adding comments to slime connections.

-If you open slime and run M-x slime-selecctor and press C on one of connections you get the ability to add comment to a connection, which may be useful when working with multiple REPLs.
+If you open slime and run M-x slime-selector and press C on one of connections you get the ability to add a comment to the connection, which may be useful when working with multiple REPLs.

 Replacing MELPA version with this fork